Previous dayApril 26, 2026Next day

 75.5 km---✓ ReviewedUSGS →

-On April 26, 2026 at 22:43 UTC, a magnitude 4.3 earthquake struck 17 km W of Umatac Village, Guam.
-The hypocenter lay at 75.5 km, placing this in the intermediate depth category.
+Seismographs logged a magnitude 4.3 earthquake 17 km W of Umatac Village, Guam with origin time 22:43 UTC on April 26, 2026.
+The event originated approximately 75.5 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 13.273°, 144.506°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 13.268°N, 144.507°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26